roman-milk/roman-milk.github.io/hot-incest.md

  "Just right.
 They will love this."

  They walk into the living room.
 Both boys eyes pop open.
 They look at each other and grin.
 Carol sits by Carl and Jan sits on Dan's lap.
-Report_Story #3